Noise Levels in Downtown, Manchester, NH | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Downtown

 Average noise levels for Downtown residents, grouped by direction from the center of Downtown.
-Northern Downtown carries the highest population-weighted average; Southern Downtown carries the lowest.
-Just 40% of residents in Southern Downtown live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Northern Downtown.
+The highest population-weighted average is in central Downtown; the lowest is in southeastern Downtown, where just 47% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Downtown